Frequently Asked Questions

 When are applications due?
 While most classes fill within the application priority window (see our timeline), we will continue to accept applications throughout the spring until all classes are filled.

 Why does VSA use ACT/SAT/PSAT scores to determine eligibility?
 VSA specifically designs courses for academically gifted and advanced learners.
 Our instructors teach their courses at an accelerated pace and at a level of depth which research suggests works particularly well with academically gifted students.
 We use ACT/ SAT/PSAT scores as one reliable measure in determining a student’s ability to succeed at this accelerated and in-depth pace.

 If my child doesn’t have ACT/SAT/PSAT scores or if I feel his/her scores are not the best indicator of his/her academic ability, is there an alternative qualifying method?
 Yes.
 In addition to ACT/SAT/PSAT scores, we also offer a portfolio option.
-Please be sure to read about the materials required on the inside cover of this catalog.
+Please be sure to read about the materials required in the portfolio section of How To Apply.
 There is no admission advantage to either qualifying method.

 Could you tell me more about the deposit?
 The 10% tuition deposit is nonrefundable and paid after the student has been notified of their course placement.
 If a student is admitted to course that is not his or her first choice, paying the deposit does not remove the student from other waiting list positions.
 The deposit does secure the student’s placement in a ranked course and therefore, in the program as a whole.
 Should a spot open up in a higher ranked course, the next student on the waiting list moves into that course.
 Due to long waiting lists, the deposit is necessary to secure the student’s placement and reduce last minute withdrawals.
 Therefore, we highly recommend that students only rank courses they are willing to take and pay for.
 Of course, once paid, the deposit is applied to the student’s overall tuition balance.